 Tap on a file to download it, and a copy will be saved into your forScore library.
 If a file with the same name already exists in your library, you'll be asked to duplicate or overwrite the file, or to cancel the transfer.
-Tap the edit button or swipe to cancel a download that's currently in progress.
+Tap the stop button in the middle of the progress wheel to cancel a file transfer.